-A: Depending on whether or not light duty/transitional duty are available, you could return as soon as you feel up to it and your employer will allow your restrictions.
+A: Depending on whether or not light duty/transitional duty are available, you could return as soon as the next day after surgery.
 If your occupation requires full duty, then you may return as soon as you are able to perform your job specific duties safely.

-Q: There is some drainage/bleeding from the incisions?
+Q: Oh!
+There is some drainage/bleeding from the incisions?
 What should I do?